-Perched on the edge of sprawling bushland, this updated 1967 Pettit+Sevitt MKII is a masterful reimagining that respects the original Ken Woolley design while adapting to the needs of a contemporary family.
-The project faced the dual challenges of honouring an iconic design and meeting the stringent conditions of BAL FZ bushfire zoning.
-The result is a home that not only engages with its natural surroundings but also stands as a resilient and valuable collector's item.
+Perched on the edge of sprawling bushland, this updated 1967 Pettit+Sevitt MKII is a brilliant reinterpretation that respects the original Ken Woolley design while adapting to the needs of a contemporary family.
+The challenge on this project lies in simultaneously honouring an iconic design whilst also meeting the stringent requirements of the BAL FZ (flame zone) bushfire zoning.
+The result is a home that engages with its natural surroundings and stands as a more resilient and valuable collector’s item.

-The first step in this transformative journey was the removal of a 1980s rear addition, making way for a new structure that offers increased space and comfort for a family of five.
-The skillion roof, a defining feature of the original design, has been meticulously matched to preserve the home's architectural identity.
-The Oregon beams, a signature element, have been retained and stained black, adding a modern touch that complements the home's historic roots.
+Step one in this project was the removal of a 1980’s addition to make way for the new, for more space and comfort for the family of five who live there.
+The skillion roof, a defining feature of the original design, was replicated to preserve the home’s architectural identity.
+Oregon beams, another signature element of the home, have been retained and stained black to bring a modern feel to the home’s historic roots.

 Houses Awards 2021 - Shortlist